MeirzhanHg/react-test/README.md

-# Git and Github course
+# Work with React from home